Currently available for £449.00 from ProForm

 The console is iFit compatible and that’s what that tablet holder is primarily for.
-To make use of the iFit functionality, a subscription is needed and for more information, you can visit iFit.com – Subscription to iFit is around a £100 a year and provides a whole wealth of interactive features, but you can use the 225 CSX without it so it really is an optional extra if you want more training choices.
+To make use of the iFit functionality, a subscription is needed (30-day family subscription included) and for more information, you can visit iFit.com – Subscription to iFit provides a whole wealth of interactive features, but you can use the 225 CSX without it so it really is an optional extra if you want more training choices.

 The 255 CSX comes with a year parts and labour warranty which reflects the confidence Proform has in its product.

-With the 225 CSX Proform has clearly decided to load it with goodies to make it as attractive as possible and it's a reasonably good all-round exercise bike that will appeal to a lot of people.
+With the 225 CSX Proform has clearly decided to load it with goodies to make it as attractive as possible and it's a reasonably good all-around exercise bike that will appeal to a lot of people.
 But, in this instance, there's a suspicion that all the goodies it's been loaded with come at the expense of some other aspects of the bike.
-With this in mind, we'd recommend taking a look at the DKN AM-3i which is our bike of the month in this category and definitely a step up.
-Boasting a much heavier 11kg flywheel it delivers as super-smooth ride, benefits from excellent build quality and also has interactive options that are subscription free.
+With this in mind, we'd recommend taking a look at the adidas C-21 which is our bike of the month and a step up in specs and build.
+With a heavier flywheel and more robust overall feel, it delivers a super-smooth ride, benefits from premium build quality and the console display makes a big difference with all the data neatly being displayed simultaneously making it well worth looking at as an alternative to the 225 CSX.

 ProForm 225 CSX Specifications